-Weak associations are more likely to be explained by undetected biases or confounders odds ratios and relative risks in different studies are in the 4 to 20 range
+Weak associations are more likely to be explained by undetected biases or confounders

 How large must a relative risk or odds ratio be to be considered 'strong': 2 ?
 4 ?
-20 ? ....?
+20 ??

 - No universal agreement regarding what constitutes a 'strong' or 'weak' association An OR or RR > 2.0 is 'moderately strong' An OR or RR > 5.0 is 'strong' - The relationship between smoking and lung cancer is an excellent example of a 'strong association'